developer-portal/content/tech/languages/python/scipy.md

 [SciPy](http://scipy.org/) is a Python library providing routines for basic and special mathematical functions, numerical integration, optimization, interpolation, Fourier transform, signal processing, routines for linear algebra, statistics and others.
-See [full SciPy reference](https://docs.scipy.org/doc/scipy/reference/).
+See a [full SciPy reference](https://docs.scipy.org/doc/scipy/reference/).

-Installation in Fedora is straightforward:
+To install it, type:

 ```bash
 $ sudo dnf install python3-scipy
 ```

-To compute definite integral of *2x* from 0 to 1 (which equals 1) you can just:
+To compute, for example, the definite integral of *2x* from 0 to 1 (which equals 1), type:

 ```python
 >>> import scipy.integrate